 Neural Modeling: Synaptic Plasticity

-update 2006/01/14: STDP-BASED-ON-LOCAL-INFORMATION paper presents an alternative rule, which is also described as computationally efficient, yet simple and reliable.
+update 2006/01/14: A model of STDP based on spatially and temporally local information: Derivation and combination with gated decay paper presents an alternative rule, which is also described as computationally efficient, yet simple and reliable.
 This paper also provides five types of gating functions: no gating, presynaptic, postsynaptic, dual OR and dual AND gating.

 There is also more information on different types of synaptic plasticity in the post on synaptic connectivity.